Monday to Friday, July 13 to 17, 2020

 This course includes didactic and experiential learning, practice, and reflective feedback.
-Each participant will have the opportunity to assume the various roles of the simulation process, including Pretend Learner, Practice Instructor and Meta Instructor.
+Each participant will have the opportunity to assume the various roles of the simulation process, including simulated learner, simulated instructor and simulated meta-instructor.

 - Simulation fundamentals, philosophy and scope

 - Learner focus – taking risks, building the logic, owning the learning